-Bringing order to chaos, sorting things out, & staying on top of everything.
+Organization means bringing order to chaos, sorting things out, and staying on top of everything.

 Bad organization wreaks havoc on your team’s motivation, morale, and ability to get things done.
-A PM with a personal organization strategy will get more done, feel less stressed, and be an admirable leader.
+A project manager with a personal organization strategy will get more done, feel less stressed, and be an admirable leader.

 How To Develop Organization Skills

-There are whole communities dedicated to different organizational strategies.
-Just think about how wildly popular Marie Kondo’s “tidying up” self-help became, with a best-selling book and now even a Netflix special.
-“Organization” has become a bit of religion at this point.
+- There are whole communities dedicated to different organizational strategies.
+Just think about how wildly popular Marie Kondo’s “tidying up” self-help strategy became, with a best-selling book and a Netflix show.
+Organization has become a religion at this point.

-Teamwork is something a project manager must learn and teach simultaneously.
-A PM will have to flexibly and reliably work with their employees, clients, suppliers, external contracts, customers, and anyone else who shows up in their inbox each morning.
+Teamwork is the ability to make team members work together and to motivate them effectively.
+It’s something a project manager must learn and teach simultaneously, as you must flexibly and reliably work with employees, clients, suppliers, external contracts, customers, and anyone else who shows up in your inbox each morning.